Academic Integrity Policy

 - Your whole paper must be double spaced.

-- You must write in the 3rdperson style of writing.
+- You must write from the third person perspective.
 That means no I's, we's, or you's.

 - There is NO cover or title page.